rajatkhare619/housinganywhere/README.md

 I used [PrimeNG](https://www.primefaces.org/primeng/showcase/#/) for some components, [ESLint](https://eslint.org/) for linting and [Prettier](https://prettier.io/) for code formatting.

-## Running the application
+## Running the application locally

-Run `npm install` to install the dependencies.
+After cloning the repository, run `npm install` to install the dependencies.
 Run `npm start` and navigate to `http://localhost:4200/` to view the application locally.

 ## Build